lohiermichael/web-developement-bootcamp/section_35:yelpcamp:adding_authentication/v6/readme.md

 5. Design the comment part
 6. For additional styling, add a public directory and a stylesheets and a CSS file in it.

-# 13. Add User Model
+# 13. Auth Pt.
+1: Add User Model

 * Install all packages for authentication
 * Define User model